rubenandrebarreiro/rubenandrebarreiro/README.md

 I'm a hard-working and passionate Computer Science and Engineering’s student with huge dreams! 💻 🖱️

 I did an Integrated Master (BSc. + MSc.
-Bologna Degrees) at School of Science and Technology of NOVA University of Lisbon (FCT NOVA). 👨‍🎓 🎓
+Bologna Degrees) on Computer Science and Engineering at NOVA School of Science and Technology of NOVA University of Lisbon (FCT NOVA), and I'm currenly doing a PhD. on Information Security at Instituto Superior Técnico of University of Lisbon (IST-UL). 👨‍🎓 🎓

-At this moment, I'm currently working as a Secure Communications Junior Engineer at Elecnor Deimos! 💼 🐱‍💻
+Additionally, I'm also working as a Security Officer at SIBS (Sociedade Inter-Bancária de Serviços): Partner in Payments! 💼 🐱‍💻

 I learned the necessary tools and methodologies to solve any kind of problem and master any Programming Language, Framework, API, or Technology! 🏁 🏅